CS342/2025-CoughSync/README.md

 ## CoughSync Features

-The CoughSync application focuses on simplicity.
-We want our users to know that the application works and requires minimal effort from their end.
-In the end, users want to understand their cough symptoms better, but not spend a lot of time in the application.
+CoughSync is designed with simplicity in mind.
+We want users to gain valuable insights into their cough patterns with minimal effort.
+Our goal is to provide meaningful data while keeping the experience seamless and non-intrusive.

-For that purpose, our application focuses on three main features.
+To achieve this, CoughSync focuses on three core features:

 ### Cough Detection

-The application uses a bespoke time series cough detector that tracks bedtime coughing using a machine learning model under the hood.
-This cough data is processed and pushed to Firebase for secure persistent storage.
+CoughSync leverages a custom-built time series cough detection model to track bedtime coughing using machine learning.
+The detected cough events are securely stored in Firebase for seamless and persistent data access.

 ### Quality of Life Feedback

-CoughSync not only captures the quantitivate aspects of user coughs.
-Instead, it takes inspiration from already existing questionnaires from medical institutions.
-With that, CoughSync collects quality of life data at the onboarding process and once every week.
-This data is then pushed to Firebase for secure storage.
+Beyond just numbers, CoughSync integrates medically inspired questionnaires to assess the impact of coughing on daily life.
+Users provide feedback during onboarding and then once a week, ensuring a holistic view of their condition.
+This data is securely stored in Firebase.

 ### Cough Report

-In this functionality, we collect the cough data pushed to Firebase and show it in three different graphs: daily, weekly and monthly.
-We allow the user to export this data for them to share with their doctors.
+Users can visualize their cough trends through interactive daily, weekly, and monthly graphs.
+The app also allows easy data export, enabling users to share their insights with healthcare professionals.

 <table>
   <tr>